Low price, compact, easy to use potentiostat for cyclic voltammetry

 What is a Potentiostat?

 Potentiostats are control and measurement devices designed to output a controlled potential.
 Unlike other voltage sources, potentiostats contain feedback circuitry between the output and measured potential.
-This enables them to maintain a set potential through a circuit with varying resistance by increasing or decreasing the output so that the measured potential remains constant.
+This enables them to maintain a set potential through a circuit with varying resistance by increasing or decreasing the output, ensuring that the measured potential remains constant as per Ohm's Law.

 What is Cyclic Voltammetry?

 To allow for a wide range of material characterisation, the Ossila Potentiostat is capable of outputting potentials of up 10 V and measuring currents as low as 10 nA.
-Easy-to-use PC software is included with the system and makes it straight-forward for anyone to obtain a cyclic voltammogram.
+Easy-to-use PC software is included with the system and makes it straight-forward for anyone to run a scan and obtain a cyclic voltammogram.

 Wide Potential and Current Range

-The potentiostat is capable of delivering potentials up to ±10 V and can measure currents between ±10 nA and ±150 mA over five ranges
+The Ossila Potentiostat is capable of delivering potentials up to ±7.5 V and can measure currents between ±20 nA and ±200 mA over five ranges.

 Quick and Easy